-In accordance with the federal requirements, all approved funded activities meet the overarching goals of the Consolidated Plan and are appropriated within the FY 2017-2018 program budget.
-At least eighty percent (80%) of the CDBG funds in the FY 2017-2018 program budget will be used for activities that benefit persons of low- and moderate income.
+In accordance with the federal requirements, all approved funded activities meet the overarching goals of the Consolidated Plan and are appropriated within the FY 2018-2019 program budget.
+At least eighty percent (80%) of the CDBG funds in the FY 2018-2019 program budget will be used for activities that benefit persons of low- and moderate income.

-In order to achieve local objectives, the City proposes to utilize its 2017-2018 CDBG funds towards activities that comply with at least one of HUD's National Objectives as listed below:
+To achieve local objectives, the City proposes to utilize its 2018-2019 CDBG funds towards activities that comply with at least one of HUD's National Objectives as listed below:

-- 1. Benefiting low and moderate income persons - 2.
+- 1. Benefiting low and moderate-income persons - 2.
 Address slums or blight - 3.
-Meet a particular urgent community development needs
+Meet an urgent community development needs